Esri/instant-apps-components/readme.md

 More info on how to write stories can be found [here](https://storybook.js.org/docs/web-components/writing-stories/introduction).

-Additionally, documenentation on how to include controls to interact with the arguments of your web component can be found [here](https://storybook.js.org/docs/web-components/essentials/controls).
+Additionally, documenentation on how to provide controls to interact with the arguments of your web component dynamically can be found [here](https://storybook.js.org/docs/web-components/essentials/controls).

 ## Contributing